fastlane/fastlane/fastlane/lib/fastlane/actions/docs/upload_to_play_store.md

 ## Changelogs (What's new)

 You can add changelog files under the `changelogs/` directory for each locale.
-The filename should exactly match the [version code](https://developer.android.com/studio/publish/versioning#appversioning) of the APK that it represents. `fastlane supply init` will populate changelog files from existing data on Google Play if no `metadata/` directory exists when it is run.
+The filename should exactly match the [version code](https://developer.android.com/studio/publish/versioning#appversioning) of the APK that it represents.
+You can also provide default notes that will be used if no files match the version code by adding a `default.txt` file. `fastlane supply init` will populate changelog files from existing data on Google Play if no `metadata/` directory exists when it is run.

 ```no-highlight
 └── fastlane